 - 1. Refine GIS management philosophy. - 2.
 Define standards for, and improve quality of, Framework data, and establish tools and procedures for perpetual data maintenance and appropriate access. - 3.
-Improve county efficiencies through GIS integration. - 4.
-Improve GIS services for internal staff and the public. - 5.
-Expand support that is offered to regional GIS stakeholders. - 6.
-Expand the awareness of GIS technology and integration of geographic information in departments and applications in which GIS use is not common but where substantial benefits may be achieved.
+Improve county efficiencies through GIS integration. - Improve GIS services for internal staff and the public. - Expand support that is offered to regional GIS stakeholders. - Expand the use of GIS technology and integration in departments and applications in which GIS use is not common but where substantial benefits may be achieved.